 Some people may also need additional treatments at our Edmonton dental clinic before having surgery so the mouth can be adequately prepared for a successful surgery, and the risk of complications can be reduced.
 This may include several hygiene treatments and potentially a bone graft procedure to ensure the implant can be successfully anchored to the jawbone.

-At Azarko Dental Clinics, our primary goal is to make sure patients who come in to have dental implants placed get their money's worth.
+At Azarko Dental Group, our primary goal is to make sure patients who come in to have dental implants placed get their money's worth.
 Our dentists perform dental implant procedures to help make chewing, biting, smiling and speaking easier.